 Fields are displayed as columns after a section is selected.
 All fields must have a name, type, and designation as to whether they are required or not.
-Below is an excerpt from an XSD that illustrates how to declare fields and their properties.
+Below is an excerpt from from an EFD file that illustrates how to declare fields and their properties.

 <xs:element name="basis" type="basis" nillable="false" default="WET">

 <xs:documentation>Must be either 'Wet' for wet_weight basis reporting, 'Dry' for dry_weight basis reporting, or 'NA' for tests for which this distinction is not applicable. </xs:documentation>

 <xs:element name="sample_source" nillable="false" default="Field">

 <xs:documentation>This field identifies where the sample came from, either Field or Lab.</xs:documentation>